OpenRock/OpenAM/opensso/products/webagents/docs/Linux/apache/README.txt

 Follow these steps to obtain the libraries:
 2.7.1 Check out the OpenAM Agents Common installer workspace.
-2.7.2 Set JAVA_HOME to the location of JDK 1.5.
+2.7.2 Set JAVA_HOME to the location of JDK.
 2.7.3 At the root of the workspace, run: ant
 2.7.4 Copy the libraries opensso-installtools.jar, and opensso-installtools-launcher.jar
 from the dist directory of the OpenAM Agents Common installer workspace